Orasund/pixelengine/README.md

 When to use it:

   * The game is turned based.
 (Board Games, Rogue-likes games, Puzzle games, Turn based strategy games)
   * The game has an idle state.
-(Farming games, Jump 'n' Run games, J-RPG games like Pokemon)
+(Farming games, J-RPG games like Pokemon)
   * The game is tile based.
 (Tetris,Pack-man)

 When not to use it: